Geology

 The Farellon mine has been operating intermittently since the 1970s.
 Historical production extended 70 m below ground and approximately 300,000 tonnes were extracted at an average grade of 2.5% copper and 0.5 g/t gold.
 This material was processed locally and sold to ENAMI.

 Following Farellon's acquisition by Altiplano in 2017, a new decline (Hugo) was advanced parallel to the primary vein, approximately 50 m below the earlier workings.
 The Hugo decline was initially used to facilitate shallow underground diamond drilling and vein channel sampling.
 Initial results from both the drilling and channel sampling warranted the development of new drifts, predominantly at the 395 level.
-In 2020, the Hugo decline reached the 389 m and 382 m levels, and work in 2021 pushed operations to the 376 m and 368 m levels.
-Presently, Altiplano is expanding the Hugo Decline to access the 360 m levels.
+Development to date includes the Hugo decline advancing to the 389 m, 382 m, 376 m, 368 m, 360 m 352 m, 344 m and 336 m levels.

 Diamond Drilling